YuZhang/ndn-kite/README.md

 `./sim.pl`

-The results is in `/results` folder.
+The results and plotting scripts are in `/results` folder.